orbeon/orbeon-forms-doc/Localizing-Orbeon-Forms.md

 Russian   | F | F | P | P | P
 Polish    | N | F | N | N | N

+*NOTE: In this version, Spanish, Italian and German have a few missing localized resources.
+We hope to have them fully updated for 4.7.
+Please let us know if you would like to help!*

 ### As of Orbeon Forms 4.5

 Language  | Calendar | Numberer | XBL components | Form Runner | Form Builder